krjordan/mycodingblog/content/post/building-an-app-with-angular-cli-and-material.md

 ng new brewski-catalogue --style scss
 ```

-This creates a new Angular project called <code class="language-none">brewski-catalogue</code> and then installs our dependencies.
+This creates a new Angular project called <code class="language-none">brewski-catalogue</code> and then installs our dependencies using Yarn.
 Once complete, we can type <code class="language-none">ng serve</code> or <code class="language-none">yarn start</code> and point our browser to <code class="language-none">localhost:4200</code>.
 You should see "**app works!**" displayed on the page.

 ## Suds Service

 We will need a service to make an http request and retrieve the list of beers to use in our app.
-Let's do that now by making a new directory called <code class="language-none">services</code> at <code class="language-none">src/app/services</code> and then use the Angular-CLI to generate our service.
+Let's do that now by making a new directory called <code class="language-none">services</code> at <code class="language-none">src/app/services</code> and then use the Angular CLI to generate our service.

 ```language-none
 mkdir src/app/services